-Basically it significantly lowers the chances of overspending, which is sometimes not at all cool.
-Google can spend up to double of your campaign budget, which in some cases might be way too much.
+Basically, this script significantly lowers the chances of overspending, which is sometimes not at all cool.
+Google can spend up to double your campaign budget, which can be way too much.
 This script will make sure you can be just as thrifty as you need to be.

-The script also checks if the campaign’s spend is under your labeling and pausing thresholds, so it can unlabel and unpause them.
+The script also checks if the campaign’s spend is under your labelling and pausing thresholds, so it can unlabeled and unpause them.
 That means that when it’s a new day and nothing has been spent yet, the labels will be removed, and anything the script has paused will be reactivated.
-It also means that if a campaign is over budget, but you increase its budget, the labeling and status will reflect the new, increased budget.
+It also means that if a campaign is over budget, but you increase its budget, the labelling and status will reflect the new, increased budget.

 - campaignNameContains and campaignNameDoesNotContain filter which campaigns the script will look at.
 For example, if campaignNameContains is [“Generic”, “Competitor”] then only campaigns with names containing “generic” or “competitor” will be labeled or paused.
 If campaignNameDoesNotContain is [“Brand”, “Key Terms”] then any campaigns containing “brand” or “key terms” in the name will be ignored (and can overspend as they like).

 - Leave blank, , to include all campaigns.

 - If you need to put a double quote into campaignNameContains or campaignNameDoesNotContain, put a backslash before it.